 The elevated railway ran from Spring Street to 34th Street, snaking through buildings and across avenues.
 It cost over two billion in today’s dollars to build.
 Trains began to run in 1934, when the project was completed.

-But with the construction of the Interstate Highway System and the exile of manufacturing from New York, and, more generally, the United States, the High Line fell into obsolescence.
+With the construction of the Interstate Highway System and the exile of manufacturing from New York, and, more generally, the United States, the High Line fell into obsolescence.
 The last train ran on the High Line in 1980, carrying a freight of frozen turkeys.

 Today, the renovations of the High Line, begun in 2006, have turned the old railway into a magnificent public park.
-Benches, bushes, and the occasional section of track line the walkway, which still weaves its way through buildings in Manhattan's Meatpacking District.
-The park offers tremendous sunset views and now holds the impressive distinction of being New York City's most expensive park per acre.
-This is urban renewal at its best.
+Benches, bushes, and the occasional section of track line the walkway, which still weaves its way through buildings in Manhattan’s Meatpacking District.
+The park offers tremendous sunset views and now holds the impressive distinction of being New York City’s most expensive park per acre.